spdx/spdx-spec/chapters/2-document-creation-information.md

 **2.8.3** Cardinality: Mandatory, one or many.

-**2.8.4** Data Format: single line of text with the following keywords:
+**2.8.4** Data Format: Single line of text with the following keywords:

     ”Person: person name” and optional “(email)”
     "Organization: organization” and optional “(email)”